Fentanyl-laced marijuana reports have been urban myths

 Is Ohio’s most popular illegal drug free from fentanyl?

-The answer is: yes, you can use marijuana without fearing fentanyl.
+The answer is: yes, you can use marijuana without fear of fentanyl.

 The cycle of false claims of fentanyl-laced marijuana works this way: Authorities say they’ve seized fentanyl-laced marijuana or someone has died from it.
 A few months later, lab results show the government pronouncements were false.
 Unfortunately, scary nonsense lingers in the public imagination long after it’s shown to be false.

-Groups who make a living off marijuana prohibition — law enforcement, rehab entrepreneurs and so on — perpetuate the urban myth.
+Groups who make a living off marijuana prohibition — law enforcement, rehab entrepreneurs and so on — perpetuate the urban myth of fentanyl-laced.
 This photo from Recovery First, a for-profit rehab operation in Florida, is typical of the propaganda.